A cake was indeed created and happily, dear brother approved of it:

 The tetras don't much care for staying still either, so here's the best photo I got of them.
 I've had the glowlight tetras for a few years, but the rummy-nose tetras (guess which they are, ha) are a new acquaintance that has been on my wishlist for years.
 The photo shows about a third of the tetras - no way could I get them all in the same shot.

 This is the balcony's autumn look.
-The summer flowers were getting pretty sad-looking, so their box was replaced with one full of heather (Calluna to be more exact).
-I like!
+The summer flowers were getting pretty sad-looking, so their box was replaced with one full of heather (

 Now here's something I'm pretty excited about.
 On the left are what I hope to see early next spring rising from the big basket on the right: crocuses, daffodils and tulips in pretty colours.
 The tulips and daffodils are planted in the middle with the crocuses around them.
 Once it gets a little bit warmer next spring they'll sprout and ta-daa, a spot of colour before the summer flowers!